 The payment of one‑fourth of the accumulated sick leave to an employee is limited to a one‑time payment, and no employee, by virtue of reentering state employment, shall become entitled to additional payments for unused sick leave.

 Employees may not be compensated for earned sick leave when they are separated from Nebraska Court System employment unless the separation is due to retirement or death.

 The sick leave account of each employee shall be balanced as of the closing date of the last pay period of each calendar year.
 Sick leave in excess of 1,440 hours will be forfeited.

 Up to 5 days of funeral leave may be granted for funerals in the immediate family.
+In extraordinary circumstances additional leave may be approved by the Probation or Court Administrator.
 For funerals of persons not in the immediate family, up to 1 day of funeral leave may be granted at the discretion of the supervisor.
-Funeral leave shall not be charged to sick leave or vacation leave.
 Immediate family, for purposes of this leave policy, shall mean wife, husband, children, parents, children‑in‑law, grandchildren, grandparents, brothers, sisters, or those bearing the same relationship to the spouse.
 Step‑persons bearing these relationships are included.
-At the supervisor's discretion, the definition of immediate family may be expanded to include other individuals with a similar personal relationship to the employee as that of an immediate family member.
+At the Court Administrator or Probation Administrator's discretion, the definition of immediate family may be expanded to include other individuals with a similar personal relationship to the employee as that of an immediate family member.